Links on Android Authority may earn us a commission. Learn more.

 The Nord N20 comes in a single SKU.
 That means one storage/memory combination and one color.
 You get 6GB of RAM and 128GB of storage in a colorway called Blue Smoke.

-At launch, OnePlus is selling the Nord N20 through its favored US carrier partner: T-Mobile.
+OnePlus is selling the Nord N20 through its favored US carrier partner: T-Mobile.
 It’s available from T-Mobile’s website and stores, as well as prepaid carrier Metro by T-Mobile.
-OnePlus says an open market version will be made available eventually.
-For now, the Nord N20 is a US exclusive.
+An unlocked model is also available via Amazon, Best Buy, and OnePlus.

 OnePlus tweaked the design and the Nord N20 looks less dated than its predecessor as a result.
 It dropped the glossy, curved rear panel of the Nord N10 for a blockier design with a plastic flat rear panel and plastic flat side edges along the mid-frame.
 The 2.5D “Schott Xensation Up” front glass is curved around the edges and it’s a good look.
 It’s not unique, but the phone appears modern and sleek.
 I like how lightweight (173g) and thin it is (7.5mm).
 The grainy rear surface still manages to collect fingerprints, as does the display glass.
 This is unfortunate, but not a dealbreaker.
 The camera module looks like less of an afterthought and more of an integrated design.